Some of you know me as the Salesforce Admin, spreadsheet loving, systems thinking author behind this blog.

 • A higher level job

-• Jobs at smaller orgs/companiies, where bad hires are a bigger risk
+• Jobs at smaller companies, where bad hires are seen as a bigger risk

 • Jobs at nonprofits that are smaller OR where mission fit is critical

-And this reality is kind of unfortunate, because cover letters can be helpful to people trying to get their foot in the door.
+Personally, I’m not thrilled about this.
+Cover letters can be really helpful when you’re trying to get your foot in the door.
 But they can also be unfair to job seekers for whom English isn’t their first language, who generally struggle with writing, or who may not know how to write in a way that tells their professional story…but who are otherwise qualified.

-So as long as this is the reality, here’s what I’ve got:
+As long as this is the reality though, here’s what I’ve got:

 1. Find a basic structure to replicate in your letters.
 The only way to get better at cover letters is by writing them.
 But working with a defined structure makes the practice SO much easier.

-To get started, you can find a template online.
+You can always get started with a template online.
 But if I had to recommend a structure, I’d say: start with your intro (touching on your current & prior work experience), switch gears to your interest in the job & org, and finish with the skills you bring to the table.

 2. But don’t use the same cover letter for every job.
-When it comes to the CL, your best shot always is to write a letter clearly relevant to the description.
-Even if you’re applying for the same kinds of roles, there may be differences in the experience the employer wants (or how they weigh certain aspects of the job).
+When it comes to the CL, your best shot is to write a letter relevant to the description & employer.
+(Yes, I recommend making tweaks every time – even if you’re applying for the same general role!)

 3. Get a writer to help you.
 Whether it’s a friend, relative, or your college alumni office, get someone who can help you sell yourself in the best way possible.
 (You can also consider using paid consultants or career coaches.
 But do take care in evaluating that person!)